signal-kite/articles/how-to-host-your-app-on-aws-with-ssl-and-database-for-free.md

 You then will be redirected to the page with certificates.
 If the page looks empty click the button with the round arrow to update it, then click the link with _Certificate Id_ and you will be redirected again.
 Scroll a bit down to see the domain list.

-2. **Validate your domain ownership** In the previous step, we left the _DNS validation_ checked, so we need to prove we own our domain names.
+**2. Validate your domain ownership** In the previous step, we left the _DNS validation_ checked, so we need to prove we own our domain names.
 To do that, sign in to the control panel of your hosting provider.
 In our example, we will use the Namecheap.
 After you signed in, open the list of your domains, find your domain, and click the _Manage_ button:

 ![image](https://user-images.githubusercontent.com/125164513/226995705-a615d298-4004-4e9d-8e1f-59f225d2068c.png)